KirilRafaylov/Programming-Basics-with-Java/README.md

-In this repo you can find all the tasks from lectures and exercises from the following course __Programming Basics with Java__ held by www.softuni.bg and my solutions to all tasks.
+In this repo you can find all the tasks from lectures and exercises included in the course __Programming Basics with Java__ held by www.softuni.bg and my solutions to all tasks.
 The following course includes the basic statements and loops which are used in programming with Java.
 - __Conditional Statements__
 - __For Loop__
 - __While Loop__